Sexpionage: Soviet and Russian examples

-Kazan Tatarstan Sexpionage School
+Kazan, Tatarstan sexpionage school

 According to former CIA officer Jason Matthews, the Soviet Union had a sexpionage school called "State School 4" in Kazan, Tatarstan, southeast of Moscow, on the banks of the Volga river.
 The school trained female agents to be "swallows".
 This school was depicted in Matthews' 2013 novel Red Sparrow.
 In 2018, a film of the same name was adapted from it.

 Matthews believes the Kazan school has been closed, but that Russia now uses independent contractors as honey traps.
-Matthew has said, "If a human target with access to classified information went to Moscow [today], he’d probably see a modern-day Swallow at one of the bars of the five-star hotels in Moscow."
+Matthews has said, "If a human target with access to classified information went to Moscow [today], he’d probably see a modern-day Swallow at one of the bars of the five-star hotels in Moscow."

 Specific examples

-In a 2015 lecture, former CIA officer Jonna Mendez explained how Czechoslovakia husband and wife KGB spies Karl Koecher and Hana Koecher used sex to infiltrate the CIA and gather top-secret information.
-One popular Washington, D.C., "swinger’s club" frequented by the couple counted at least 10 CIA staffers and a United States senator as members.
+In a 2015 lecture, former CIA officer Jonna Mendez explained how Czechoslovak husband and wife KGB spies Karl and Hana Koecher used sex to infiltrate the CIA and gather top-secret information.
+One popular Washington, D.C., swinger club frequented by the couple counted at least 10 CIA staffers and a United States senator as members.

-In 2018, Mendez told the New York Times that an American Marine stationed at the American embassy in Moscow was seduced by a swallow, and subsequently allowed Russian agents onto the property.
+In 2018, Mendez told The New York Times that an American Marine stationed at the American embassy in Moscow was seduced by a sparrow, and subsequently allowed Russian agents onto the property.
 Mendez said China and other countries also had such programs.

 In 1963, the playwright and screenwriter Yuri Krotkov defected to the West.
 He revealed that he had been told by the KGB to seek out attractive young women who could be used to seduce men.
 He would recruit actresses while doing film work, promising better film roles, money and clothes.

 Trapped targets during the Soviet Union period included: